nebari-dev/nebari/docs/source/installation/setup.md

 ## Kubernetes Deployment

-The Kubernetes version of QHub is considered to be the default option.
+The Kubernetes deployment of QHub is considered to be the default option.
 If you are not sure which option to choose, try this one.
-It is suitable to most use cases, specially when:
+It is suitable for most use cases, especially if:
-- You require a scalable infrastructure
+- You require scalable infrastructure
 - You aim to have a production environment with GitOps enabled by default

-The QHub version requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions).
+The QHub version requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, custom OAuth provider, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions, GitLab CI).

-These services require global [environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) that once set up will trigger QHub's automatic deploy using GitHub Actions.
+These services require global [environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/) that once set up, will trigger QHub's automatic deploy using your CI/CD platform of choice.

 To find and set the environment variables, follow the steps described on the subsections below.